-MAC Slips- Student positive behavior is reinforced with MAC slips.
-Whenever students are modeling appropriate behavior, the pillars of character, or the PRIDE philosophy, they will be awarded a MAC slip.
-Students will then enter their MAC slip into a drawing.
+Yellow and Purple Slips- Student positive behavior is reinforced with slips.
+Whenever students are modeling appropriate behavior and representing one of Franklin's Values, they will be awarded a slip.
+A yellow slip is a recognition for representing a Franklin Value and purple slips are for students who stand up to bullying.
+Students will then enter their slip into a drawing.
 One winner will be selected from each grade level and have their name announced on the loud speaker each Friday, or at the school wide assembly.
-These students will have their picture taken and posted in the main office, and will receive a prize.
+These students will have their picture taken and posted in the main office.
+Students will also be recognized in their classrooms for their representation of a Franklin Value.

-School wide Assemblies- The last Friday of every month (with some exceptions) are school wide assemblies on the yard at 8:30am.
+School wide Assemblies- One Friday of every month (with some exceptions) are school wide assemblies on the yard at 8:35am.
 Parents and families are welcome to attend.
-The purpose of these assemblies is to build school community, reinforce the discipline plan, promote school spirit, raise awareness about school events, and have general announcements.
+The purpose of these assemblies is to promote school community, reinforce the discipline plan, promote school spirit, raise awareness about school events, and have general announcements.